Generation of large-scale continuous-variable cluster states multiplexed both in time and frequency domains: Generation of 3D cluster state

 To achieve the universal MBQC, the dimension of the cluster state must be at least two.
 Based on the above system, 3D cluster state can be generated by the divide-and-conquer method as shown in Fig.3.

-First, two identical "NOPA + delay" systems with the different pump frequencies $(2\omega_{0}+\Delta$ and $2\omega_{0}-\Delta)$ are used to produce two sets of different dual-rail cluster state arrays in step \uppercase\expandafter{\romannumeral 1} of Fig.3.
-Then the signal field of one system and the idler field of the other system are coupled on the balanced beamsplitters (BS3 and BS4).
+First, two identical "NOPA + delay" systems with the different pump frequencies $(2\omega_{0}+\Delta$ and $2\omega_{0}-\Delta)$ are used to generate two sets of different dual-rail cluster states in step \uppercase\expandafter{\romannumeral 1} of Fig.3.
+Then the signal field of one system and the idler field of the other system are coupled on the balanced beam-splitters (BS3 and BS4).
 After coupling, all dual-rail cluster states can be entirely entangled, which forms an entanglement structure shown in Fig.4(a).
-Note, if we choose the same pump frequency, it will produce two sets of identical dual-rail cluster state arrays and after coupling they will still be two sets of identical dual-rail cluster state arrays and will not form more complex entangled structures.
+Note, if we choose the same pump frequency, it will produce two sets of identical dual-rail cluster states.
+After coupling they will still be two sets of identical dual-rail cluster states and will not form more complex entangled structures.

-As is shown in Fig.4(a), each node (red and aqua ball) in the structure contains two modes with the same frequency (signal and idler modes at the same time), and each edge (black line) represents a dual-rail structured connection.
-The 3D cluster state is bipartite, or bicolorable, meaning that all modes can be distributed into two different color nodes and there are no interactions among same color modes.
-Fig.4(b) gives a detailed diagram of a unit of the whole structure shown in Fig.4(a).
-The superscripts $1$ and $2$ represent the first and second NOPAs, and the subscript represents the time.
-It is a bilayer square-lattice structured entangled state, also a 3D cluster state.
-Its unit structure contains four modes of frequency $\omega_0 \pm a\Delta$ at k time, eight modes of frequencies $\omega_0\pm b\Delta $ and $\omega_0 \pm c\Delta$ at k+1 time, four modes of frequency $\omega_0 \pm a\Delta$ at k+2 time, which form a "cube" in Fig.4(a).
+As is shown in Fig.4(a), each node (red and aqua ball) in the structure contains two modes (signal and idler modes at the same time) with the same frequency, and each edge (black line) represents a dual-rail structured connection.
+The 3D cluster state is bipartite, or bicolorable, which means that all modes can be expressed by two colors and there are no interactions among nodes with the same color.
+Fig.4(b) gives a detailed diagram of a unit (gray cube) of the whole structure shown in Fig.4(a), where the subscript represents the time, and superscript $1$ and $2$ represent the NOPA1 and NOPA2, respectively.
+Its unit structure contains four modes of frequencies $\omega_0 \pm a\Delta$ at k time, $\omega_0 \pm a\Delta$ at k+2 time, $\omega_0\pm b\Delta $ at k+1 time and $\omega_0 \pm c\Delta$ at k+1 time, which form a "cube" in Fig.4(a).